 As well as all the music, the festival will once again feature a comedy stage hosted by the Leadmill, with acts including Phill Jupitus, Shappi Khorsandi and Reginald D. Hunter.

 The family-friendly Into the Trees area returns for 2019, with a pop-up cinema, woodland workshops, and a circus tent where kids can learn how to talk the tight wire or juggle.
 By night, the area will host party DJs for the older crowd.

 You don't need to worry about going hungry at the festival either, as some of the best street food traders around will be wheeling their trucks into the park.
 There'll be vegan wurst from Get Wurst, the much-loved Pieminister, Proove Pizza, and some of the finest street food stalls from Kelham Island's Cutlery Works.

-On top of all the fun in Hillsborough Park, there's also a whole host of fringe events to get involved with.
+On top of all the fun in Hillsborough Park, there's also a whole host of after parties and fringe events to get involved with – more details soon.

 You might want to keep Monday free to recover!